scharrier/esprit/README.md

 What ?
 ------

 Total refactoring of original project Simpl-ES.
-It will be faster, better architectured, and funnier.
+It will be smarter, better architectured, and funnier.
 Stay tuned !

 Contact
 -------